mawinkler/playground-one/docs/getting-started/configuration.md

 Set/update:

-- `Deep Security`: Enable or disable the Deep Security deployment.
+- `Enable Deep Security`: Enable or disable the Deep Security deployment.
 If set to `false` Deep Security configuration will be skipped.
 - `Deep Security License`: Your Deep Security license key.
 - `Deep Security Username`: Username of the MasterAdmin.
 - `Deep Security Password`: Password of the MasterAdmin.

+### Section: Workload Security

+Set/update:

+- `Enable Workload Security`: Enable or disable the Deep Security deployment.
+If set to `false` Deep Security configuration will be skipped.
+- `Region`: Your Workload Security Cloud One Region.
+- `Tenant ID`: Workload Security Tenant ID.
+- `Token`: Workload Security Token.
+- `API Key`: Workload Security API Key.

 Now, continue with the chapter [General Life-Cycle](life-cycle.md).